Officers charged criminally after 2 women drowned in van

 Horry County officials have said that the deputies tried unsuccessfully to rescue the women from the van, which was on its side, blocking the door the deputies would have needed to unlock with a key.
 When rescue crews finally arrived, the van was underwater, and the deputies were plucked from its roof.

-Working numbers for Bishop and Flood could not be found Thursday night.
-It is unclear whether they have attorneys, and first court appearances were scheduled for late February.
+Working numbers for Bishop and Flood could not be found.
+Their next court appearances were scheduled for late February.

 Many roads in the northeastern part of the state were flooded out and blocked off in the days following the powerful storm.
 Authorities with the sheriff’s department have said that the deputies, in a marked sheriff’s department vehicle, were waved through a barricade near the Little Pee Dee River by National Guardsmen charged with keeping motorists out of the area.